 What happens if my school closes?

 If it closes while you are enrolled or up to 120 days after you withdrew, your loans will be discharged.
 You are eligible if you have not completed your program of study, even if you received a diploma or certificate before the program’s completion.
-If you have nonfederal loans through private lenders, you will need to contact them.
+You will need to contact them if you have nonfederal loans through private lenders.
 You will have to fill out a Closed School Loan Discharge Application.
-Your last attendance date should be the same when your school closed.
+Your last attendance date should be the same as when your school closed.
 This does not apply if you transfer your credits to another school to complete a similar program.